Building Math Agents with Multi-Turn Iterative Preference Learning: Algorithms Development

 Additionally, we note that a stronger KL regularization in the target \eqref{eqn:val_target} is known to be beneficial for mitigating over-fitting issue and forgetting on the \textit{out-of-domain} tasks \citep{gao2023scaling, lin2023speciality, coste2023reward}.
 On the other hand, \eqref{eqn:non_regularized_target} allows the model to move more far away, thus achieving a better \textit{in-domain} performance.
 Thus, from one perspective, the choice between the above two targets can be viewed as a tradeoff between out-of-domain and in-domain performances.
 This intuition is also verified by later experiments, where optimizing the second target in \eqref{eqn:non_regularized_target} leads to better performance on in-domain test sets.
 In the rest of this section, we discuss two learning objectives to fully develop the multi-turn preference learning framework.
 We also conduct an ablation study on these objectives in the experimental section.

 \paragraph{Algorithmic framework.} We present a general online iterative algorithmic framework in Algorithm~\ref{alg:online_m_gshf}.
-This framework is termed as \textit{Online Iterative Multi-turn Gibbs Sampling from Human Feedback (M-GSHF)} to highlight the online iterative training process and the optimal condition derived in \eqref{eqn:bellman_eqn} that the optimal policy is a layer-wise Gibbs distribution, which generalizes the bandit formulation in \citet{xiong2024iterative}.
 Specifically, starting from $\pi_0$, at each iteration, we first collect a pair of trajectories by the current policy pair, where the preference signal is also revealed according to Definition~\ref{def:bt_model}.
 Then, we update our policy pair given the data collected so far and the next iteration begins.
 We now discuss some features of the framework as follows.